githubEdit

 Setup

-First, add @glint/core, @glint/template and an appropriate Glint environment to your project's devDependencies.
+First, add @glint/ember-tsc and @glint/template to your project's devDependencies.

 Using Glint

-The glint CLI can be used to typecheck your project in a similar manner to tsc, but with understanding of how values flow through templates.
+The ember-tsc CLI can be used to typecheck your project in a similar manner to tsc, but with understanding of how values flow through templates.

-You can use the glint executable in CI to ensure you maintain type safety in your templates.
+You can use the ember-tsc executable in CI to ensure you maintain type safety in your templates.

 For example, in GitHub Actions you might change this: